RaphaelHebert/nsdpy/docs/main.md

     --gff

-The program will retrieve the gene features files for the TaxIds returned bby the provided query.
+TThe program will retrieve the gene features files for the accessions returned by the provided query.
 These files have the .gff3 extension.
 Check the [ensembl documentation](http://www.ensembl.org/info/website/upload/gff3.html) for more information about this format

 Example: